IamBramer/iambramer/projects/_posts/2017-01-19-imbio-branding-concepts.md

 <div class="grid-2_full fade-me">
   <h2 class="full-width">Concept 1: The Biomarker</h2>
   <p>The first concept I came up with was using a simple circle as a representation of a biomarker.
-I then utilized the circle through repetition and placement to give a visual representation of the how the technology worked.
+I then utilized the circle through repetition and placement to give a visual representation of how the technology worked.
 The idea for the logo was to have an 'infinite solutions' method where it could be represented by a dynamic layering of circles, once again representing the technology honing in on anomalies using biomarkers.</p>
 </div>

 <div class="grid-2_full fade-me">